Spentine/TextUnicodeAnalyzer/devlog.md

 To get the Unicode information, I had to read quite a bit.
 I found where the main Unicode data file was hosted, but it was in an arbitrary format.
 I then made a quick parser for it, but the data is completely unreadable to an unspecialized human, so I wrote some mappings to convert codes into actual understandable phrases.

 Turns out, there is a separate database for hanzi or kanji characters.
 That means, any hanzi that was selected would not have any information about it.

+There is also a separate text file to store the Unicode blocks, which isn't as hard to understand.
+It was self-explanatory when I saw the file.